Science On a Sphere: SOS data details

 The majority of SOS assets are so-called "datasets".
-Originally conceived as a video system for showing space based collections of Earth data, SOS has grown in its utility.
-The majority of data that traditionally appears on the SOS screens concerns the Earth, either from near-real-time data acquisition systems, or from processed remote sensing platforms.
-But recent interest and growth in different kinds of media have started to broaden that library.
-There are currently over 500 datasets that can be shown on the sphere, including real-time infrared satellite images, Mars, real-time Earthquakes, an ocean acidification model, and others, including a number of movies.
+Originally conceived as a video system for showing space-based collections of Earth data, the SOS has grown in its utility.
+The majority of data that traditionally appears on the SOS screens concerns the Earth, either from near-real-time data acquisition systems, or from processed remote sensing platforms, but recent interest and growth in different kinds of media have started to broaden that library.
+There are currently over 500 datasets that can be shown on the sphere, including real-time infrared satellite images, Mars, real-time earthquakes, an ocean acidification model, and others, including a number of movies.

 The data format for SOS datasets is the equirectangular projection, as shown by the map to the right.

 SOS User's Collaborative Network

-NOAA supports the use of spherical display systems, such as SOS, in public exhibits as part of a focused effort to increase environmental literacy.
-The institutions that currently have NOAA's Science On a Sphere, as well as other partners who are creating content and educational programming for these systems, have formed a collaborative network.
-The SOS Users Collaborative Network is supported by NOAA's Office of Education (OEd) and the NOAA Earth System Research Laboratory (ESRL) to provide a mechanism for these institutions to work together to maximize the effectiveness of the SOS system as an Earth system science education platform.
+A collaborative network has been established by institutions with access to SOS, as well as partners who are developing educational programming and content for these systems.
+The SOS Users Collaborative Network is backed by the NOAA Office of Education (OEd) and the NOAA Earth System Research Laboratories (ESRL).

-Locations

-Science On a Sphere is installed in science museums, zoos and aquariums, and visitors centers around the world.
-New sites are continually being added.